jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/operators.md

 Performing mathematical operators can be done in Python.
 If you remember PEMDAS, yes, it can be done.

-Remember that PEMDAS is?
-" solution="
-PEMDAS is a mathematical acronym for the order of operations, namely
-- Parentheses,
-- Exponents,
-- Multiplication,
-- Division,
-- Addition, and
-- Subtraction.

-" text="

 ```python
 a = 10
 b = 3